 “But doesn’t it give you hope.
 This proves that it will happen to you, too.”

 My voice went flat as I said that it proved nothing.
-I begged her to not to tell me anymore stories of other women getting their happy ending.
-I could no longer hear it.
+I begged her to not to tell me anymore stories of other women getting their happy ending, becuase I could no longer hear it.

 I know her heart was breaking for me.
 She was only trying to help.
 I understood that.
 Yet I couldn’t help it.

 We decided we would try one more round of intervention, and then we would stop.
 I decided to go on a 30-day prayer vigil.
 Mind you, I have always considered myself more spiritual than religious, but I was desperate.
 Each day I would stop at a church by my office and sit in a pew and just ask God for guidance.
-At the end of the 30 days, I wasn’t pregnant but I felt a lot more peaceful.
+At the end of the 30 days, I wasn’t pregnant, but I felt a lot more peaceful.
 I was now interested in hearing stories of couples who had chosen different paths for their happy ending, and stories of those who have made it through the hard times.

 Kathy Radigan is a writer, blogger, social media addict, mom to three, wife to one and owner of a possessed appliance.
 She posts a weekly essay each Sunday on her blog, My Dishwasher’s Possessed!
 She is a regular contributor to HuffPost, and her work has been featured on, Scary Mommy, Yahoo, Thought Catalog, TODAY Parents, What the Flicka, as well as other online publications.